4 Common Credit Card MythsMarch 5, 2017

 The Bottom Line

 People have differing opinions on credit cards, and the abundance of misinformation surrounding them makes finding the right balance challenging.
-If you know all the facts, and how to use your card correctly and responsibly, they can be an effective tool for building good credit and help you be more likely to get the best rates on home loans, auto loans, education loans, and more.
+If you know all the facts, and how to use your card correctly and responsibly, they can be an effective tool for building good credit and help you be more likely to get the best rates on home loans, auto loans, student loans loans, student loan refinancing* and more.